Nicola Salerno

-Nicola Salerno, also known as Nisa (11 March 1910 – 22 May 1969) was an Italian lyricist.
+Nicola Salerno (11 March 1910 – 22 May 1969), often known as Nisa, was an Italian lyricist.
 He formed a famous songwriting duo with Renato Carosone.

-Career
+Life and career

-Nicola Salerno was born in Naples, Italy.
+Nicola Salerno was born in Naples in 1910.

 His first hit was "Eulalia Torricelli" of 1947, about the unhappy love story between a wealthy girl from Forlì and a guy named Giosuè.
-Nisa put the whole team of songwriters in the lyrics, as heirs to the beautiful Eulalia: "Un castello lo dà a Nisa, un castello lo dà a Redi, un castello, ma il più bello, al maestro Olivieri lo dà" ("she gives one castle to Nisa, one castle to Redi, but the most beautiful ones goes to Maestro Olivieri").
+Salerno put the whole team of songwriters (including himself, Gino Redi and Dino Olivieri) in the lyrics as heirs to each of Eulalia's three castles.